undomained/teds/teds/Readme_KNMI.md

 * `ckd.nc`
 * `binning_tables.nc`
 They can be found in `data/no2/ckd` directory (or some other directory. you can change the location by updating the yaml file).

+### Running scenarios
+When investigating effects of for instance changing temperature it is required to run a non nominal scenario.
+First it is required to create a scenario file.
+- In de main directory go to directory scenarios/nitro
+- create a scenario yaml file: `vim <scenario_name>.yaml`
+- Add the following information
+  - title.
+Title for this scenario
+  - description.
+Description for this scenario
+  - `scenario_dir`.
+Sub directory in base output directory (data/no2) where the scenario output files can be found.
+  - steps.
+The steps that need to be rerun.
+For instance, if the scenario is running with different CKD files for IM and L1B than there is no need to rerun GM and SGM.
+The nominal GM and SGM output files can be used.
+    But from IM onwards all steps need to be rerun.
+  - `scenario_config`.
+This holds all config settings that need to be different wrt nominal configuration.
+For instance ckd and `ckd_im`
+    Structure needs to be the same as in nominal configuration file.
+- in the teds directory create and run the new scenario: `python create_scenarios.py <nominal_config_file> <scenario_file>`, where `<nominal_config_file>` is probably `cfg/nitro/full_config.py` and `<scenario_file>` is the scenario yaml file that is in directory `scenarios/nitro`
+- output data is found in directory `data/no2/scenarios/<scenario_dir>`

 ### Creation of input files that come from outside the E2E processor (like ckd and binning table)
 #### Creating binning table